jharwell/sierra/docs/src/philosophy.rst

 Assert Often, Fail Early
 ========================

-If a condition arises which SIERRA can't easily handle, abort.
-Don't try to recover by throwing an exception which can be caught at a higher level, etc., just abort via assert().
+If a condition arises which SIERRA can't easily handle, abort, either via an uncaught exception or an ``assert()``.
+Don't try to recover by throwing an exception which can be caught at a higher level, etc., just abort.
 This gives users confidence that `if` SIERRA doesn't crash, then it is probably working properly.
+As a result of this, any ``try-catch`` blocks which do exist should always be in the same function; never rely on raised exceptions to be caught at higher levels.

 Never Delete Things
 ===================